kyma-project/btp-manager/docs/contributor/05-20-e2e_tests.md

 The Kubernetes cluster is created, and the sources are checked out.
 The workflows wait till the OCI module image is available for fetching.
 The scripts fetch the OCI module image from the registry.
-They create the required prerequisites, get the BTP Manager and BTP Operator installed or upgraded, validate expected statuses, and get BTP Operator and BTP Manager uninstalled.
+They create the required prerequisites, get the BTP Manager and BtpOperator installed or upgraded, validate expected statuses, and get BtpOperator and BTP Manager uninstalled.

 ### Run E2E Tests Locally on k3d Cluster
 > **NOTE:**